rohan843/CTFs/picoCTF_130_MacroHard_WeakEdge/README.md

 ---

 I converted the document to pdf using cloudconvert, but it was only a pdf document with 57 pages (slides) and the only visible text was on the first slide, that said `Forensics is fun`.

+---

+I have now run the file on windows in MS PowerPoint.
+To no avail.
+I did find a macro but when I looked at its code, it was not much use.
+It seemed to be a normal string assignment to a variable.